 Directory Of Trades & Services

-Once upon a time there used to be a listing of almost every business and organisation on the Islands.
+Once upon a time, was a listing of almost every business and organisation on the Islands.
 It was called D.O.T.S.
 (Directory Of Trades and Services) and it was much loved and used.

-This was presented, free of charge, for 3 years in Bay Island News.
-Later it matured into it’s own publication, an ‘Advertiser’, a small A4, glossy, colour publication.
+I presented this, free of charge, for 3 years in Bay Island News.
+Later it matured into its own publication, an ‘Advertiser’, a small A4, glossy, colour publication.

 With the demise of the print version of Bay Island News, so also a decent Island Directory died.

-I didn’t like that, so I have done something about it.
+I didn’t like that, so I did something about it.

 Here are links to the previous editions THESE MAY BE HI RESOLUTION FILES AND TAKE SOME TIME TO DOWNLOAD:

-And here, in plain english, are some of the ways I do business (I hate the term “terms and conditions'”), or the “Rules and Regulations”, if you like…
+And here, in plain English, are some of the ways in which I do business (I hate the term “terms and conditions'”), or the “Rules and Regulations”, if you like…

 I’ll cut straight to the chase – prices (that’s what you want to know…)